The Pyrénées

 The natural border between France and Spain, the Pyrénées

 mountain range stretches for 430 kilometres.
-You can go around the
+You can go around the mountains

-the top of this spectacular range of ancient stone.
+of this spectacular range of ancient stone.

 A true European jewel, the Pyrénées are one of the best